Detective Quantum Efficiency of the Timepix4 Hybrid Pixel Detector and its Application to Parallel-Beam Diffraction: DQE Measurement

 \subsection{Results and Discussion}

 The measured DQE, MTF and NNPS as functions of frequency, from zero to the Nyquist frequency ($\omega_{N}$), are plotted in Fig.~\ref{fig:DQE} for which the DQE, NNPS, average gain factor $g$ (defined by Equation~\ref{eqa:g_cal}) and the zero-frequency DQE were calculated from the flat-field datasets as described in Section~\ref{sec:methods_ff_data_collection}.
-The MTF was measured as described in~\cite{dimova2025measurement}.
-The relevant microscope settings and the average gain factor $g$ for the flat-field datasets are listed in Table~\ref{tab:DQE_results}.
-The calculated values of DQE, MTF, NPS and NNPS at zero frequency, half the Nyquist frequency ($0.5 \, \omega_N$) and the Nyquist frequency ($\omega_N$) are listed in Table~\ref{tab:listed_values}.
-These values are consistent with previously reported detector characterisations~\cite{mcmullan2007electron,mcmullan2009detective,mir2017characterisation,paton2021quantifying} for the Medipix2 and Medipix3 sensors.
+The MTF was measured as described in Section~\ref{sec:methods_mtf_meas}.
+The detector settings, including the bias voltage and the per-pixel signal threshold, were kept identical for all measurements in this work.